@tokenring-ai/testing

 import testingPlugin from '@tokenring-ai/testing/plugin';

-// Add testing plugin to application
+// Add testing plugin with configuration

 testing: {